 Governance practices.
 Investors also will be paying close attention to several other governance practices, such as the earlier disclosure of proxy materials and delivery in digital format, and protecting the interest of minority shareholders.
 The code further emphasizes succession planning by requiring companies to implement a fair and transparent process for the CEO’s removal and succession.
 As a result, more companies are introducing nominating committees and discussing CEO succession.
 Companies are also being urged to unload their cross-shareholdings (when a listed company owns stock of another company in the same listing) and adopt controls that will determine whether the ownership of such equity is appropriate.
 Such holdings are likely to be policed more by regulators due to the tendency of such holdings to insulate boards from external pressure, including takeover bids.

-RUSTY O’KELLEY III is a senior member of the Board and CEO Advisory Group and the Global Leader of the Board
+RUSTY O’KELLEY III is a senior member of the Board and CEO Advisory Partners and the Global Leader of the Board

 Advisory and Effectiveness Practice.
 He is based in New York.

-ANTHONY GOODMAN is a consultant in the Board and CEO Advisory Group.
+ANTHONY GOODMAN is a consultant in the Board and CEO Advisory Partners.
 Based in Boston, Anthony works with board directors and the investor community on board effectiveness and corporate governance matters.

-MELISSA MARTIN is a Board and CEO Advisory Group specialist in the Washington, DC, office.
+MELISSA MARTIN is a Board and CEO Advisory Partners specialist in the Washington, DC, office.